gabepublic/website-nextjs-dashboard/README_GT.md

   - To use CSS module, for example, add `/app/ui/home.module.css`
 - CSS - Conditional style using `clsx`
 - ROUTE - nextjs use file-system routing where "folders" are used to create nexted routes; each folder represents a route segment that maps to a URL segement.
+- Parentheses in folder names are used to define "Group Routes."
+These are special types of routes that allow for organizing the project structure without affecting the URL structure.
+This can be particularly useful for organizing layouts, separating concerns, or grouping related components.

 ## The react fundamental
 - At a minimum react needs two modules: core, dom & babel; that can be